Daddy rarely changed diapers. To make light of the situation, I made a game. The goal?? To see how long a player could actually dodge diapers.

 P.S.
 The original game isn't mobile-friendly, so you'll have to play it on a desktop, or laptop.
 Good luck!

 P.P.S.
-As an ex-cloth diapering family, we're fully aware that a sea of disposable diapers has a devastating impact on our environment.
+As an ex-cloth diapering family, I'm fully aware that a sea of disposable diapers has a devastating impact on our environment.
 If you're interested, check out the company Terracycle.
 They believe in the idea of getting rid of waste and actually convert dirty diapers into pellets that can be used for new furniture (like park benches)

 That's it for now!